How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 The tone of your voice can make or break a sale.
 Buyers and sellers subconsciously listen and respond to the tonality and inflection of each other’s voices.
 The pitch, tone, volume, speed, and rhythm of the spoken language account for 38% of comprehension, compared to 7% for spoken words (the remaining 55% going to visual cues) according to Professor Albert Mehrabian's groundbreaking UCLA study.

-The tone of voice conveys emotion.
+Your tone of voice conveys emotion.
 It's the human aspect we react most strongly to by mirroring the emotions we see in others.
-So it's not so much what you say, it's how you say it that can set the energy in the room for the both of you for the rest of the sales call.
+So it's not so much what you say, but how you say it that can set the energy in the sales call conversation.

-When you reply "no" annoyingly (albeit you had a bad day), the person on the other end can feel the heat and potentially jab back.
+When you reply "no" annoyingly (albeit you had a bad day), the person on the other end can feel the heat and potentially jab back or simply disconnect.
 When you give lifeless replies to important questions, a potential customer may grow bored and disinterested.
 It's also difficult to take back something said with a negative tone.

-On the other hand, a happy tone will radiate positivity to customers and yield better quality relationships.
+On the other hand, a confident, friendly, and assured tone can radiate positivity to customers and yield better-quality relationships.
 In order to close more sales, you need to learn how to use your tone to convey emotions and inflections that will help you get the customers on your side.

 Why Cold Calling Still Works

-• Cuts through all the internet noise.
+- Cuts through all the internet noise.
 Anyone can have a website, blog, or social media page to promote their product or service, and it's becoming increasingly difficult to cut through all the noise.
-The cold call may be "outdated" now, but that's also what makes it refreshing to cut out all of that clutter and puts you ear-to-ear with the decision-maker.
+The cold call may appear "outdated" now, but that's also what makes it refreshing to cut out all of that clutter and puts you ear-to-ear with the decision-maker.

 For many online SaaS businesses, cold calling can also help you validate market fit, better understand your client persona, generate meaningful leads, and ultimately grow your business.